ITISFoundation/osparc-simcore/services/dy-2Dgraph/README.md

 The simcoreapi python package is a component of this service that allows direct access to the service input and output connections.

-The simcoreapi package takes care of reading out the configuration of the node and exposing the inputs/outputs defined in the workbench.
+The simcoreapi package takes care of reading/writing out the configuration of the node and exposing the inputs/outputs defined in the workbench.

+Through its _get()_ method an input/output is automatically converted to a fitting python type.
+Using the _set()_ method with an output will automatically convert it to a string and update the port configuration.

 ### (in development)